PUBLICATIONS

 Relying on technology alone to solve climate change and biodiversity loss is a dangerous illusion.
 This article challenges the belief that innovations like carbon capture and clean energy can fully replace the essential functions of healthy ecosystems.
 Instead, it calls for pairing technological progress with a commitment to protect and restore nature—recognizing that only this dual approach can meet the scale of today’s environmental challenges.

 This report assesses whether a Ukraine-focused venture capital fund could attract private sector investors.
-Drawing on over 100 interviews with global investors, the analysis finds almost no appetite for investing in a standalone Ukraine fund due to structural risks: political instability, corruption, lack of investor protections, and an unpredictable macroeconomic environment.
+Written before the war with Russia and drawing on over 100 interviews with global investors, the analysis finds almost no appetite for investing in a standalone Ukraine fund due to structural risks.
 The study also identifies ecosystem gaps—like talent shortages, weak bankruptcy laws, and barriers to scaling—that hinder Ukraine’s entrepreneurial growth.
 It concludes with recommendations, including strengthening legal frameworks, supporting non-tech SMEs, and engaging the diaspora.